apache/cloudstack-docs-install/source/ui.rst

 To test your SSH key generation is successful, check whether you can log in to the cloud setup.

-For exaple, from a Linux OS, run:
+For example, from a Linux OS, run:

 .. code:: bash